wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+=3.6.1=
+* the css for removing the old description field was removing all fields in edit screens called description (eg user profile edit) I've added a page check to ensure the css is only called for category edit pages.

 = 3.6 =
 * Removed bottom description from plugin as these do not work with Wordpress 4.0 and later.
 The default Wordpress categroy and tag descriptions still work though.